Lucy collecting raw materials for making inks and pigments, November 2017.

 What first got you into the specifics of what art materials are made of?

 I learnt about traditional painting mediums and the component parts of paint when I was studying at art school.
-When I was at Camberwell College of Art doing my art foundation (2012) I did a lot of oil painting and used lots and lots of different traditional and modern mediums like Canada Balsalm and alkyd based impasto mediums.
-Later on at The Ruskin, Oxford University (2013-2014) I was taught by many amazing artists, including Sigrid Holmwood who has a very special practice grounded in the ritual of pigment making.
+When I was at Camberwell College of Art doing my art foundation (2012) I did a lot of oil painting and used lots of different traditional and modern mediums like Canada Balsalm and alkyd based impasto mediums.
+Later on at The Ruskin, Oxford University (2013-2014) I was taught by many great artists, including Sigrid Holmwood who has a practice grounded in the ritual of pigment making.
 I have always felt strongly that the end message of a work of art is created by what materials are used and what nuances they diffuse through the work.

 The chalk cliffs at Seaford, Sussex.